giusguerrini/xwterm/README.md

 but not (yet) in 3.11.13 (tested on Windows 10 only).
 As far as I know, the issue has never been solved officially.
 At least, I couldn't find any citation in aiohttp's changelog.
 This problem happens only if both HTTP and WebSocket services are active.
-If you are experiencing this issue, you can add the option **--fix-aiohttp** as a workaround.
+If you are experiencing this issue, you can add the option **--aiohttp-workaround** as a workaround.
-Whit this option, the WebSocket server is managed by a separate process running in background and in quiet mode (i.e., messages suppressed, including the initial port/bind address report).
+Whit this option, the WebSocket server is managed by a separate process running in background.
 - On Windows 10, after the first session has been established, the program becomes insensitive to CTRL-C, and must be killed by Task Manager.
 This problem is probably related to the ConPTY subsystem, maybe some cleanup/detach code is required after child process has been lauched.